 Harmful Effects of Sleep Problems after Surgery

-Sleep is related with numerous biological functions such as metabolism, immune function, hormone secretion, body temperature regulation, glucose balance, and intestinal function, among others.
+Sleep is related to numerous biological functions such as metabolism, immune function, hormone secretion, body temperature regulation, glucose balance, and intestinal function, among others.
 During sleep, our body repairs and recharges itself so it’ll be ready for activities the following day.
-Sleep problems after surgery definitely contribute to more challenging post-operative care and longer recovery time.
+Sleep problems after surgery definitely contribute to more challenging postoperative care and longer recovery time.

 Increased Catabolism or Breakdown of Cells

-For post-operative patients, getting a good sleep after the procedure and during recovery will significantly help in speeding up the body’s normal healing process.
+For postoperative patients, getting a good sleep after the procedure and during recovery will significantly help in speeding up the body’s normal healing process.
 During deep sleep, the body’s anabolic activity is at its peak.
 Anabolism is the normal biochemical reaction within the body responsible for building up cells and tissues.
-The opposite reaction (the breakdown of cells) is called catabolism, which is noted to be heightened because of surgical stress and sleep deprivation.
+The opposite reaction (the breakdown of cells) is called catabolism, which is heightened because of surgical stress and sleep deprivation.

 Hypersensitivity to pain

 Aside from increased catabolic activity, sleep problems also affect our body’s pain perception.
 Recent studies have shown that the way we respond to pain after surgery may depend on the quality of sleep after the procedure.
 Sleep problems after surgery may produce a hyper-analgesic state wherein our body’s pain tolerance is significantly decreased and pain seems to be magnified.
 And as mentioned earlier, it works both ways – sleep deprivation can increase pain in the same way that the presence of pain may be the cause for the patient’s inability to get proper sleep.